Lor-Saba/jsp/README.md

 __________________________
 #####How to use it:
- - _SAVE_: Save (whith a name) the current test-case into your browser `localStorage` ,
+ - _SAVE_: Save (with a name) the current test-case into your browser `localStorage`;
- - _OPEN_: the grey area on the left lists your saved test-cases, the white area on the right contain the test-case code to be loaded,
+ - _OPEN_: the gray area lists the saved test cases, the white area on the right contains the code of test-case to be loaded;
  - _EXPORT_: Give the current test-case code, ready to be copy-pasted where you need it,
- - _ADD_: Insert a case-block. (the title must be >=3 char long)  you can remove, reset (clean the inputs, move up-down the case-block using his buttons list)
+ - _ADD_: Insert a case-block.
+The block can be removed, resetted and moved up and down and the title is required to be more than 2 characters long;
- - _RUN_: generate and open the test-page where you can run the test-case.
+ - _RUN_: generates and opens the page that is used to run the test cases.

 __________________________